-Thank you to everyone who donated apples to our own community apple juice.
+Thank you to everyone who donated apples to our own community apple juice in 2020!
 It is very pleasing to produce delicious juice from apples that might have otherwise gone to waste.

 You can order your bottles now here from our online shop, and Hugo will jump on his bike to bring them your way.
 You can also pick up a bottle from Tumbling Bay Cafe at WOCA while stocks last!

 Though this pilot was rudely interrupted by COVID-19, children in Year 5 at West Oxford Community Primary this past year have been part of the first half of school cook Ruth Lyster’s new cookery class for kids.
 Whilst lockdown means continuation of the project was not possible this year, we are crossing fingers that Ruth will be able to continue her brilliant work in the next academic year, equipping children with essential skills.
 Read more here.